-'Marvel's Midnight Suns' release date, trailer, gameplay and what we know so far
+'Marvel's Midnight Suns' release date, delay, gameplay and what we know so far

 Read on below to learn more about Marvel’s Midnight Suns.

-Marvel’s Midnight Suns release date, platforms and price
+Marvel’s Midnight Suns release date delay, platforms and price

+Marvel’s Midnight Suns has been delayed until the second half of 2022, publisher 2K announced in November.

+In a post to the @midnightsuns Twitter account November 3, Jake Solomon, Creative Director and Garth DeAngelis, Senior Franchise Producer, explained the reason for the delay.

+“We decided to share that we’ve made the very tough decision to move our launch window to the second half of 2022.
+We know many fans were looking forward to playing the game originally next spring, and this decision did not come lightly.
+We decided to push our launch because we need more to make the best game possible,” reads the statement.

+“These extra months will be used to add more story, cinematics and overall polish and will be essential in helping us make our vision a reality.”

-Firaxis and 2K Games have revealed that Marvel’s Midnight Suns release date is in March 2022.
-At the time of writing, there is no specific date for the game beyond that month-long window.
+Initially, Firaxis and 2K Games have revealed that Marvel’s Midnight Suns release date was supposed to be set for March 2022.

 The game is set to launch on PlayStation 4, PlayStation 5, Xbox One, Xbox Series X|S, Nintendo Switch, and PC via both Steam and Epic Games Store.
 A price point for the game has not yet been listed.